Already have a Username/Password for Spanish Journal of Agricultural Research?

 MARM, 2008.
 Anuario de estadística agroalimentaria.
-Ministerio de Medio Ambiente y Medio Rural y Marino, Madrid, Spain.
+Ministerio de Medio Ambiente y Medio Rural y Marino, Gobierno de España.

 Chapters of books

 Pla I, 1996.
 Soil salinization and land desertification.
-In: Soil degradation and desertification in Mediterranean environments (Rubio JL, Calvo A, eds.).
-Geoforma Ediciones, Logroño (Spain), pp: 105-129.
+In: Soil degradation and desertification in Mediterranean environments; Rubio JL, Calvo A (eds.). pp: 105-129.
+Elsevier, Amsterdam.

 Doctoral or master thesis